Bachelor's/Master's Thesis & Internships

 Contact: Oana Stanciu - go69wic@mytum.de and Kaixuan Chai - kx.chai@tum.de

-Call for Bachelor's Thesis: MonsterChef
+Call for Bachelor's / Master's Thesis: MonsterChef

 MonsterChef explores the emergence and developmental trajectory of children's understanding of when they should engage in self-guided learning in a task and when they should seek the help of a teacher.
 The experiment seeks to elucidate the cues and strategies children use at different developmental stages to determine how to pursue their learning goals.